-While I fond memories of the first half of military, career, my journals only go back to 1985 and there are many gaps.
-It runs out that around 1985 there was a turning point in how I felt about my role and my purpose as an NCO in the Air Force.
+While I have fond memories of the first half of my military, career, my journals only go back to 1985 and there are many gaps.
+It turns out that around 1985 there was a turning point in how I felt about my role and my purpose as an NCO in the Air Force.

 I thought returning to the ’18th at Sembach would be a good move but in many ways it was just as bad but in a different way.
-At least they still seemed to be competent in their mission.
-The three months or so that I was unaccompanied was Hell.
+At least they still seemed to be competent in performing their mission.
+The three months or so that I was unaccompanied was hellish.
 A few of the old crew were still there but the overall personality of the unit had changed radically and not necessarily for the better.

 There were some enjoyable periods in the almost five years I was there and some good memories.
 The day we took a couple of jeeps out to the French training area by Site 1 was a day that will be forever embedded in my memory.
 The month I did swings and mids doing site security after we moved to Mehlingen was good too.
 It was good to be doing something different and not being on the road.

 There were some good missions too.
 The trip to Norway was quite a unique adventure and I postponed a planned leave to do it.
 I enjoyed supporting that Colorado Air National Guard unit in Central Enterprise 88.
 The trip to Denmark was fun and going to Berlin was definitely a high point.
 Even the trips to Belgium were interesting, despite the numerous problems I encountered.
 There were a lot of problems with the mission to Spain but I enjoyed my free time and the day I spent watching the A-10’s in action at the range was exhilarating.